 I do not provide emergency services within my practice.
 A crisis resource for 24/7 mental health support is 1-800-LIFENET (1-800-543-3638).
 In the event of a life or limb-threatening emergency, always call 911 or go to the nearest emergency room.
 To contact me between sessions, I ask that you utilize CounSol’s safe and secure messaging platform.
 I check these messages every 24 hours and will respond accordingly.
 In the instance I will be unavailable for an extended period of time, I will provide you with a referral in advance.

 SESSIONS + CANCELLATION

 All sessions will be made in advance by appointment.
 Other than for true emergencies, it is expected that you will attend your scheduled session.
 If canceling is necessary, I require a minimum of 24 hours notice; if notice is given under 24 hours, I will charge you my normal fee of $150 per 45-minute session and $175 per extended 60-minute session.
-If you have a monthly plan, you will be charged $95 per cancelled session.
+If you have a monthly plan, your missed session will be rolled into your monthly fee, and will not be deducted from the overall package cost.
 I try to accommodate requests to reschedule when conflicts arise, though it must be within the same week of your appointment time and is subject to my availability.

 You have the right to end services at any time.
 Should you decide between sessions to withdraw from services, I request that you attend at least one additional teletherapy session to discuss the reasons with me.